 16. Email Client

 A computer application that allows you to use emails from your desktop without logging into a browser is an email client.
-OutLook is one of the most popular email clients out there.
+Outlook is one of the most popular email clients out there.

 17. Email Harvesting/Scraping

 When a user harvests a list of email addresses from similar industry or interests usually to send a mass email is called Email Harvesting.
-There are special email harvesting tools that make your job of email harvesting easier.
+There are special email scraping tools that make your job of email harvesting easier.
 It is illegal in many countries to harvest emails without the permission of the user.
 Make sure you take opt-in permission instead of spamming users with your emails.

 18. Email Phishing

 A fraudulent activity performed by scammers where they send mass emails illegitimately through a popular companies name in order to gain personal information like credit card numbers, passwords, etc from unaware individuals.
 Using a secured password manager you can avoid this phishing.

 As the name suggests, it is a line of all your emails that are to be sent one after another.
 When you automate an email campaign, all the emails go in a queue.